 Pursuant USEPA regulations implementing the federal Coastal Zone Act Reauthorization Amendments (CZARA), in 2000 the State Water Board and the California Coastal Commission jointly adopted the NPS Program Plan.
 The companion volume, California Management Measures for Polluted Runoff, sets forth a number of management measures for silviculture and related activities.
 USEPA holds the State accountable for implementing these measures by using appropriate management practices.
-Attachment xx provides a crosswalk between the relevant management measures and the WQMP's BMPs.
-The WQMP and waiver appropriately implement the relevant management measures.
+Waiver Attachment xx provides a crosswalk between the relevant management measures and the WQMH's BMPs.
+The WQMP and Proposed Statewide Waiver appropriately implement the relevant management measures.